Global Societies and Cultures

 Through this specialisation you will learn to engage with ideas that have shaped today’s world during the course of history and examine Aotearoa New Zealand’s bicultural society in a global context.

-Skills in a second language greatly increase your competitiveness in the global job market and serve as a gateway to cultural literacy and cross-cultural awareness.
+Skills in a second language greatly increases your competitiveness in the global job market and serve as a gateway to cross-cultural cultural awareness and communication.

 Global Societies and Cultures specialisation